Matematikoi/query-generator/README.md

 # Pipeline
 ![image](https://matematikoi.github.io/org/images/pipeline_query_generation.png)

-# Example Full run
+# Small working example

 We provide a small example for explaining the main steps of database and query generation:
 1. Generate Database (only TPCDS and TPCH are currently supported)
 1. Make histograms (column statistics) of the generated database in step 1
 1. Generate join queries using the database and the histograms of the previous steps.